aluvanze/newportfolio/README.md

-A sketch portfolio of  a person
+A sketch portfolio for  a person

 # newportfolio
 its a one page poerfolio containing alot of css styles that most of you will like to include in your pages creation